-Based on this input, the subcommittee recommends an addition to Rule 306 addressing intent to appeal from a termination order under which non-appearance at trial would give rise to a permissible inference that the terminated parent does not wish to appeal only when a parent (1) is identified as an "alleged" or "presumed" parent; (2) has never been located or involved in the case; and (3) is represented at trial only because the trial court has appointed an attorney ad litem to represent the "alleged" or "presumed" parent at trial.
-Otherwise, absence from trial would not be a basis for inferring an intent not to appeal for purposes of an order or "certification" of intent to appeal after trial.
+Based on this input, the subcommittee has reviewed a proposed revision to Rule 306.

+Under this proposal, non-appearance at trial would give rise to a permissible inference that the terminated parent does not wish to appeal when a parent (1) is identified as an "alleged" or "presumed" parent; (2) has never been located or involved in the case; and (3) is represented at trial only because the trial court has appointed an attorney ad litem to represent the "alleged" or "presumed" parent at trial.